efeefe/is/sites/is.efeefe.me/pages/01.fsf/03._call/call.md

 ## Contact me

-Find me on [Linkedin](https://www.linkedin.com/in/felipefonseca/) or book an appointment via [zcal](https://zcal.co/i/TtAvqmhK) to discuss how I can help develop your projects, or to find ways to collaborate with mine.
+My favorite social media platform is Mastodon.
+Find me there: [https://social.coop/@efeefe](https://social.coop/@efeefe).
+I have a [Linkedin profile](https://www.linkedin.com/in/felipefonseca/) also.
+You can book an appointment via [zcal](https://zcal.co/i/TtAvqmhK) to discuss how I can help develop your projects, or to find ways to collaborate with mine.